biocorecrg/sigtarp_docker/README.md

 Container image with [signalP](http://www.cbs.dtu.dk/services/SignalP/), [targetP](http://www.cbs.dtu.dk/services/TargetP/) and [chloroP](http://www.cbs.dtu.dk/services/ChloroP/) programs for functional analysis pipelines.

-Create a directory named ```external``` and place 3 directories with its associated files and binaries as downloaded from the links above:
+Create a directory named ```external``` and place 3 directories with its associated files and binaries as downloaded from the links above.
+You need to be granted an academic license permission first.

 * signalp (4.1)
 * targetp (1.1)